What is Total Alkalinity

 Total alkalinity (TA) is the measure of alkaline salts in pool water.
 The reason that pool technicians measure alkalinity is so it can help control the movement of pH in the water.
 We have a page dedicated to pH which can be found here.

-Controlling the TA helps to keep the pH of the water in balance.
 Pool shops will often refer to sodium bicarbonate as ‘buffer’.
 This is because ‘buffer’ helps regulate the pH of your pool water.
 For example, when kids are learning to bowl at a bowling alley, they will put the side ‘buffers’ up to stop the ball from rolling into the gutter.
-Remember, this is what sodium bicarbonate does to the movement of pH.
+The ‘buffers’ kept the ball in the lane.
+Likewise, this is what sodium bicarbonate does to the movement of pH.
 It helps to keep pH within a certain range.
-Pool shops will often refer to sodium bicarbonate as ‘buffer’.
+This is why pool shops call it ‘buffer’.
+If your pH is quickly flying off the scale high or low then low alkalinity may be the cause.

 Total Alkalinity Calculator